 This is a discovery I made in my pursuit to make a cristal baschet style instrument that packs up into a suitcase.
 I initially ordered 50ea 90 degree cable lugs and when I began attaching the glass rods I discovered the instrument wasn't quite making the sounds I had expected.
 This was because the glass rods and the threaded bolts were running parallel to one another (there is some physics at work here and when I come across the name for this phenomenon, I will update this).
 To produce pure tones the glass rod needs be perpendicular to the threaded bolt, not parallel.
 This is an interesting phenomenon, as it may not be your goal to produce pure tones, and the further away you get from a perpendicular angle (and closer to parallel), the more complex and noisy the sounds produced by the instrument become.

 Thickness of base plate and positioning of threaded bolts

-I hope I have been able to provide you, dear reader, with some useful insights about how the cristal baschet is tuned and may you use my failures to avoid your own failures.
+I hope I have been able to provide you, dear reader, with some useful insights about how a cristal baschet style instrument can be tuned and may you use my failures to avoid your own failures.